dewittpe/PAD/overview.md

 ## Basic Use

 Click on the “Data and Plots” tab in the side bar.
-You will be presented with drop down menues for Providers, Anatomic Segment, and Place of service.
+You will be presented with drop down menus for Providers, Anatomic Segment, and Place of service.
 By default, all interventions, by all providers, in all locations are presented.
 If you want to see the total by provider group, for example, click on that option from the provider drop down menu.
 You